 This website, and the content within it, is for you.
 Many people tell me that when they found me, it was like stumbling upon a treasure map that lead them to a wealth of knowledge.
 I hope it does the same for you, and that you find answers, clarity, and the realization that you are not crazy, but rather, you’re just stuck

 Whether you’re in a relationship with a narcissist, just exited one, or looking to start your life over, remember, you are unbreakable.
 I’m just here to help you navigate these muddy waters.
-Be sure to check out my coaching page, my book, or my online course – they will give you hope and the direction you need, I promise.
+Be sure to check out my work with me page, my book, or my online course – they will give you hope and the direction you need, I promise.

 “To say that our sessions have been life-changing is an understatement.
 She just “gets” me, and is compassionate, but also calls me on my bulls**t.
 Suffice it to say that Lindsey’s approach of returning to love, finding your inner source and learning to love yourself to attract the people and life you want is just what I need.”